-If medical and dental coverage for you and your dependents (including a same-gender domestic partner and his or her children) otherwise would terminate due to one of the following reasons, these benefits may continue for specified periods under Public Law 99272, Title X, as amended, if the individual makes a timely request to the Company and pays the required contribution.
+If medical and dental coverage for you and your dependents otherwise would terminate due to one of the following reasons, these benefits may continue for specified periods under Public Law 99-272, Title X, as amended, if the individual makes a timely request to the Company and pays the required contribution.

-- Reduction in hours or termination of employment for any reason. - Your death. - Your divorce or dissolution of a same-gender domestic partner relationship. - A dependent child ceasing to be a dependent as defined under this Package.
+- Reduction in hours or termination of employment for any reason. - Your death. - Your divorce. - A dependent child ceasing to be a dependent as defined under this Package.
 (A child eligible to be continued under the Package's incapacitated child provision will still be considered to have dependent status.) - Your dependent's loss of eligibility because you became eligible for Medicare.